 Have you or a loved one experienced police brutality?
 If so, do not hesitate

-to contact The Bowlin Law Firm.
-Our Tennessee civil rights litigation
+The Bowlin Law Firm.
+Our Tennessee

-attorneys are devoted to pursuing justice on behalf of the individuals
+civil rights litigation attorneys are devoted to pursuing justice on behalf of the individuals

 who have been victimized by police brutality.

 Attorney Bowlin exemplifies the effective counsel and professional conduct that we practice

 at The Bowlin Law Firm.

 - By law, police and other law enforcement officers are permitted to use

 force or defend themselves if it is necessary to make the arrest.

 - Police brutality is one of several forms of police misconduct and is defined